d2si/sovereign-keys/README.md

 A `Customer Master Key` can only exist in clear-text form inside the HSM.
 But, as there can be a lot of them, it would be a bad idea to store them all permanently in the HSM, so `Sovereign Keys` use the `Domain Key` to wrap `Customer Master Keys` and store them in an S3 Bucket.
 As the `Domain Key` cannot exist outside the HSM, it means that a `Customer Master Key` can only be unwrapped inside the HSM.

 An `Instance Secret` can exist in clear text in the HSM and in the customer instance RAM.
-Indeed, the operating System need to know the secret to be able to encrypt/decrypt the EBS volumes.
+Indeed, the operating System needs to know the secret to be able to encrypt/decrypt the EBS volumes.
 However, the `Instance Secret` is only stored on the instance volume in its wrapped (encrypted) form. `Sovereign Keys` is a mandatory waypoint to retrieve the `Instance Secret` from its wrapped form because it is wrapped using the `Customer Master Key`, which can only be used inside `Sovereign Keys` HSMs.

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Customer instance interactions with Sovereign Keys

 Awesome!
-We know have a good view of the key hierarchy and the key residency.
-But how does `Sovereign Keys` manages to give the customer instance its `Instance Secret` securely?
+We now have a good view of the key hierarchy and the key residency.
+But how does `Sovereign Keys` manage to give the customer instance its `Instance Secret` securely?
 Indeed, the customer instance **CANNOT** retrieve the `Instance Secret` directly from its wrapped form, only `Sovereign Keys` HSMs can do that.
 And so we come to the topic of the interactions between `Sovereign Keys` and customer instances.
-We will not dive to deep, here we just want to get an idea of how it works.
+We will not dive too deep, here we just want to get an idea of how it works.

 We want to ensure multiple things:
 - `Sovereign Keys` should be able to authenticate the customer instance, i.e. verify its identity;
 - `Sovereign Keys` should be able to authorize the customer instance, i.e. verify it is allowed to ask for a particular `Instance Secret`;
-- `Sovereign Keys` should be able to transmit the `Instance Secret` to the customer instance in a way that prevent others to intercept or modify it.
+- `Sovereign Keys` should be able to transmit the `Instance Secret` to the customer instance in a way that prevents others from intercepting or modifying it.

 ### Authenticate